Dakka1/healthcare-engagement-dashboard/README.md

 The backend is built with FastAPI.
 At startup it loads physicians and messages from CSV files into an SQLite database.
 It exposes three core endpoints:

-• Filter physicians
+• Get physicians with optional state and/or specialty filters
-• Filter messages by physician and date range
+• Get messages with optional physician_id and/or date range
 • Classify a message against compliance rules

 Each request is logged with latency timing.